offline-trust/security-blanket/docs/docs/getting-started.md

     >Use `@` Pointers as much as possible.
 This both helps reduce the chance of mistakes and makes the writing process faster.

-2. Once you have all the cards written out, it's time to do a test-run with a blank setup, and verify that you can log into each account using only the instructions from the cards.
+2. Once you have all the cards written out, it's time to do a test-run with a blank setup.
+Verify you can log into each account using only the instructions from the cards in incognito mode.

     > Correct any errors.